dynamic-stall/blackjack-python/README.md

    - Initial two cards totaling 21 (Blackjack)

 ## Note
 This game uses pandas for transaction tracking.
-Make sure you have it installed via the ```requirements.txt``` file.
+Make sure you have it installed via the ```environment.yml``` file.

 ## Future Improvements (at some point...)
 - Multiple player support